 Meld lines occur when flow fronts meet and fuse without interruptions, typically around geometric features or thin sections of the mold.

 In conclusion, injection molding weld line, knit lines, and meld lines are common surface defects in injection molding.
 While they may impact the appearance and strength of the molded parts, understanding their formation allows for effective mold design and process optimization to minimize their occurrence.
-Then resulting in high-quality injection-molded parts that meet the desired standards of appearance and functionality.
+Zhongde is an injection molding manufacturer helping you achieve high-quality parts with excellent appearance and functionality.